ryan4waters/algo/KMP/README.md

 ## Brute-Force in

-Before learning KMP, BM, RK and other algorithms like these, let's start with the naive method——Brute-Force.
+Before learning KMP, BM, RK and other algorithms like these, let's start with the naive method - Brute-Force.
 ### Implement

 Now that we know what the string matching problem is, the simple brute force algorithm should be ready to come out.
 BF algorithm is both clear and simple in thinking and logic.